 - Have graduated from an approved high school or demonstrate equivalent competency (GED examination). - 2.
 Submit a completed MLT application form and any official college transcripts to the College. - 3.
-Take the Health Occupation Aptitude Examination Revised. - 4.
-Complete all college admission forms and meet all admission policies of the College and the program.

-5. Submit to a criminal background check and drug testing after admission into the program.
+Take the Test of Essential Academic Skills (TEAS). - 4.
+Complete all college admission forms and meet all admission policies of the College and the program. - 5.
+Submit to a criminal background check and drug testing after admission into the program.